 CHINESE EAST AFRICA

-Chinese East Africa has 22 provinces.
+Before the Great Oriental War, Chinese East Africa had 22 provinces.
 Name is first transcribed in English, then in pinyin:

 QUERY: Do these names fit with actual Chinese names for lands in the region (see map in one of the above articles)?